Is trekking in Nepal safe?

 The unpredictable weather conditions might result in delay or cancellation of domestic flights.
 Then, your Nepal trekking tour might not be completed within the given time frame.
 Thus, you must always be ready for flexibility of Nepal trekking itinerary.
 Nevertheless, we wish you remain far away from such hindrances.

-Travel insurance for trekking in Nepal
+Travel Insurance for Trekking in Nepal

 Your travel insurance determines whether or not trekking in Nepal is safe for international travelers.
 Travel insurance helps you a lot in health issues, natural disasters, and urgent unavoidable circumstances.
 After getting this done, you can do Nepal’s beautiful hiking in Nepal and Nepal trekking destinations of your choice without any dilemma.